 Reinforcement

 Negative reinforcement is the removal of a stimulus to reinforce a behavior.
 It’s not always a negative experience.
 Removing debt from your account is considered negative reinforcement.
-A night without chores is also negative reinforcement.
+A night without chores is also a negative reinforcement.

 Escape Learning